-COSEWIC’s next scheduled wildlife species assessment meeting will be held in Ottawa in November 2015.
+COSEWIC’s next scheduled wildlife species assessment meeting will be held in November 2017.

 COSEWIC assesses the status of wild species, subspecies, varieties, or other important units of biological diversity, considered to be at risk in Canada.
 To do so, COSEWIC uses scientific, Aboriginal traditional and community knowledge provided by experts from governments, academia and other organizations.
-Summaries of assessments are currently available to the public on the COSEWIC website (and will be submitted to the Federal Minister of the Environment in fall 2016 for listing consideration under the Species at Risk Act (SARA).
-At this time, the status reports and status appraisal summaries will be publicly available on the Species at Risk Public Registry.
+Summaries of assessments are currently available to the public on the COSEWIC website and will be submitted to the Federal Minister of the Environment and Climate Change in fall 2017 for listing consideration under the Species at Risk Act (SARA).
+At that time, the status reports and status appraisal summaries will be publicly available on the Species at Risk Public Registry.

-At its most recent meeting, COSEWIC assessed 20 wildlife species in various COSEWIC risk categories, including 7 Endangered, 5 Threatened, and 7 Special Concern.
-In addition to these wildlife species that are in COSEWIC risk categories, COSEWIC assessed 1 wildlife species as Not at Risk.
+At its most recent meeting, COSEWIC assessed 33 wildlife species in various COSEWIC risk categories, including 9 Endangered, 3 threatened, and 13 Special concern.
+In addition to these wildlife species that are in COSEWIC risk categories, COSEWIC assessed 1 wildlife species as Extinct and 5 as Not at Risk.
 An additional 2 were found to be Data Deficient.

 COSEWIC comprises members from each provincial and territorial government wildlife agency, four federal entities (Canadian Wildlife Service, Parks Canada Agency, Fisheries and Oceans Canada, and the Canadian Museum of Nature), three Non-government Science Members, and the Co-chairs of the Species Specialist and the Aboriginal Traditional Knowledge Subcommittees.